Golf Simulator Room - Design Ideas

 At the boarding school, they repurposed an old basement gym and, at times, storage area into a beautiful indoor golf facility.

-While we’re on the topic of practice facilities … many driving ranges are becoming more than just a place you can go to hit off a hard hitting mat or torn up grassy area.
-Some are starting to transform into more of a legit practice area with simulators, where you can practice year round and get data that will help you improve.
+While we’re on the topic of practice facilities … many driving ranges are becoming more than just a place you can go to hit off a hard golf mat or torn up grassy area.
+Some are starting to transform into more of a legit practice area with simulators, where you can practice year round and get club and ball data that will help you improve.

 GOLF SIMULATOR IN AN APARTMENT OR CONDO COMPLEX